LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-9-(Unit-Testing-&-TDD).md

 # Lesson 9: Unit Testing

-## In the prep work this week, the students learned:
+## In the prep work for this lesson, the students learned:
 1. What unit testing is and why it is important.
 1. How to use ``Jasmine`` for testing.
 1. What test driven development (TDD) is and how to use it to write solid code.

 ## Announcements
 1. More info to come... when in doubt, check with the class Candidate Engagement Manager!

+### For Part-Time Students:
 1. When your third graded assignment becomes available, make sure to check it out!
 Starting as soon as possible is key to finishing those graded assignments on time!

+### For Full-Time Students:
+1. Assignment 2 due at end of Day 15

 ## Large Group Time (Instructor)